-Starting in December 2011, I have intermittently presented a "Thought for the week" on the Mike Shaft programme on Sunday mornings on BBC Radio Manchester.
+Since December 2011, I presented a "Thought for the week" on the Mike Shaft programme on Sunday mornings on BBC Radio Manchester roughly once every two months.
 The time allowance was originally two minutes, since reduced to 90 seconds!

 The BBC require something light for a Sunday morning audience, but with real content.
 While I start from a Muslim perspective, I emphasise the commmonality of the Abrahamic faiths, rather than their divergences.